Policies for 2021

 Funding additional to a Chevening Scholarship

 a) You must not accept any other form of publicly-funded award during your scholarship and should not normally accept additional funding for purposes already covered by Chevening.

 b) You must disclose on your application form whether you have applied, or intend to apply, for any other scholarships or awards.

 c) Where you are considering applying for or are offered additional funding after you have been selected, you must disclose this to your programme officer as soon as possible.

-d) You may retain funding or other benefits not specifically covered by your Chevening Scholarship and you may continue to be in receipt of a salary from your past employer during your Scholarship.
+d) You may retain funding or other benefits not specifically covered by your Chevening Scholarship and you may continue to be in receipt of a salary from your previous employer during your scholarship.

 e) The right is reserved to abate Chevening Scholarships in instances where you are a beneficiary of other significant awards, prizes or earned income.